Configure high availability for replica shards

-When you enable database replication, Redis Enterprise Software copies your data to a replica node to make your data highly available.
-If the replica node fails or if the primary (master) node fails and the replica is promoted to primary, the remaining primary node is a single point of failure.
+When you enable database replication, Redis Enterprise Software creates a replica of each primary (master) shard.
+The replica shard will always be located on a different node than the primary shard to make your data highly available.
+If the primary shard fails or if the node hosting the primary shard fails, then the replica is promoted to primary.

 An available node: